wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-auth-code.md

 ---
 layout: quickstart_partial
-exampleDescription: ASP.NET 4.x MVC authorization code example
+exampleDescription: ASP.NET 4.x authorization code example
 ---

-## Okta ASP.NET 4.x MVC Quickstart
+## Okta ASP.NET 4.x Quickstart

-If you want a full, working example, head over to the [ASP.NET MVC example] repository and follow the readme instructions.
+If you want a full, working example, head over to the [ASP.NET examples GitHub] and follow the `README` instructions.

 ### Create a new project